 A compelling and versatile musician spotlighted in Esquire Magazine as a rising star that is “redefining classical music,” Yaniv Segal has appeared on stages around the world as an actor, singer, violinist, violist, and conductor.
 As the Acting Assistant Conductor of the Detroit Symphony, he leads the orchestra in several community, education and family concerts in 2018-19.
 Between 2014-17, Yaniv was the Assistant Conductor to Andrey Boreyko and the Naples Philharmonic and directed the Naples Philharmonic Youth Orchestra.
-He led the Naples Philharmonic in nearly twenty different programs per year including a concert with legendary violinist Itzhak Perlman that the Naples Daily News called “off the charts.”
-The reviewer noted that “any classical music lover who missed this concert should weep” and that the performance of The Pines of Rome was “one of the most exciting ever heard.”
+He led the Naples Philharmonic in nearly twenty different programs per year including a concert with legendary violinist Itzhak Perlman that the Naples Daily News called “off the charts,” and that the performance of The Pines of Rome was “one of the most exciting ever heard.”

 In the spring of 2018, Yaniv recorded Beethoven Reimagined with the BBC National Orchestra of Wales for Naxos Records.
 The album features new arrangements of Beethoven’s music by Yaniv Segal, Garrett Schumann, and Gabriel Prokofiev.
-In 2016, Yaniv recorded Joy and Sorrow with the Chelsea Symphony, an album of orchestral Klezmer music by New York composer David Chesky.
-Produced using the latest binaural technology, the album was hailed as “a winner” by Fanfare Magazine.
+In 2016, Yaniv recorded Joy and Sorrow with the Chelsea Symphony, an album of orchestral Klezmer music by New York composer David Chesky produced using the latest binaural technology.
 Yaniv also recorded Chesky's score to the 2017 feature animation The Mice War, a children’s opera about the folly of war.
 He was the assistant conductor on Blazing Mirage, a Hong Kong Philharmonic recording of music by Bright Sheng, and can be heard singing as a boy soprano on albums ranging from classical opera to rock and folk music.

-In 2005, Yaniv co-created the Chelsea Symphony, praised by the New York Times for its “earnest, vibrant playing,” to provide performance and professional development opportunities for young instrumentalists, composers, and conductors.
+In 2005, Yaniv co-created the Chelsea Symphony to provide performance and professional development opportunities for young instrumentalists, composers, and conductors.
 The Chelsea Symphony has performed dozens of world premieres alongside standard repertoire in the Metropolitan New York area, and can be frequently seen on the Amazon Prime series Mozart in the Jungle.

 As a composer, Yaniv enjoys writing original works as well as reworking past masterpieces.
 The Chelsea Symphony premiered his modernized and reduced version of the Rite of Spring (Redux), and the Naples Philharmonic has performed several of Yaniv’s works including Beethoven’s Sonata for Orchestra in C Minor Op.30 No.2b, songs by Alma Mahler arranged for orchestra, and a celebratory fanfare.
 Yaniv’s new concert-length educational work for orchestra and narrator, The Harmony Games, will be performed nearly thirty times in the 2018-19 season.